Explanations » B1 Grammar Explanations » First conditional, future time clauses

 When, as soon as, before, after, until

-When we use a verb after when, as soon as, before, afteror until to talk about the future, we have to use this verb in present tense (NOT future).
+When we use a verb after when, as soon as, before, after or until to talk about the future, we must use this verb in the present tense (NOT future).
 We use the future in the other part of the sentence.

-• I won’t call you until I arrive.
-(NOT: until I will arrive.)
+• I won’t call you until I arrive. blank

 Similar to first conditional

 Future time clauses are similar to the first conditional.
 There’s a main clause and a when/after/etc. clause.
-We use the verbs in these clauses like in the first conditional.
+We use the verbs in these clauses in the same way as in the first conditional.

 We use a comma when the when/after/etc. clause is at the beginning of the sentence.
 But we don’t use a comma if the when/after… clause is at the end of the sentence.